falpi/osb-jwt-provider/README.md

 Furthermore, the use of OWSM policies may not be a proper solution for those who are used to managing authentication and authorization through the simple management of users and groups of the integrated authentication provider of WebLogic.
 As if that wasn't enough, OAUTH2 introduces the need to adopt identities defined by very long and opaque strings (client_id), that are difficult to re-associate to a given consumer without appropriate mechanisms of credential mappings and in this OWSM is of no help.<br/><br/>
 Fortunately, since the old versions of WebLogic there is the possibility to extend the product to support custom authentication schemes.
 The library proposed in this project is based in particular on a Custom Identity Assertion Provider that brings to the OSB an implementation of OAUTH2 authentication based on signed JWT tokens, currently only for inbound OSB security.
 This custom provider overcomes the rigidities of OWSM by offering more flexibility and control and optionally supports identity mapping to translate client_ids to WebLogic realm users.<br/><br/>
 In addition to the JWT-based authentication scheme, the provider also offers support for the legacy Basic Auth to simplify the progressive adoption of JWT authentication by different consumers on the same Proxy Service, without the need to create different Proxies for each authentication scheme.<br/><br/>
-It has currently been tested on an Oracle Service Bus 12.1.3 and 12.2.1.4 and with Azure Entra ID as the IDP.</p>
+It has currently been tested on all most recent Oracle Service Bus 12.1.3, 12.2.1.4 and 14.1.2 with Azure Entra ID as the IDP.</p>

 ## Installation
 <p align="justify">For in-depth information on Custom Providers, please refer to the product documentation (see references).
 In short, first you need to stop WebLogic and copy the provider packages into the folder:</p>